Preferred Apartment Communities (NYSE:APTS) Releases FY 2021 Earnings Guidance

-Preferred Apartment Communities (NYSE:APTS) last posted its earnings results on Monday, November 8th.
-The real estate investment trust reported ($0.92) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.19 by ($1.11).
-Preferred Apartment Communities had a return on equity of 2.04% and a net margin of 5.71%.
-During the same quarter last year, the company posted $0.26 EPS.
-On average, analysts expect that Preferred Apartment Communities will post 1.02 EPS for the current year.

-A number of equities analysts have weighed in on the company.
-Zacks Investment Research upgraded Preferred Apartment Communities from a hold rating to a buy rating and set a $15.00 price target for the company in a report on Tuesday.
-Colliers Securities restated a buy rating and issued a $18.00 price target on shares of Preferred Apartment Communities in a report on Thursday, November 11th.
-Jonestrading upped their price target on Preferred Apartment Communities from $11.00 to $13.50 and gave the stock a buy rating in a report on Friday, August 27th.
-B. Riley reiterated a neutral rating on shares of Preferred Apartment Communities in a research note on Tuesday, September 28th.
-Finally, JMP Securities increased their target price on Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a research note on Wednesday, September 1st.
+Several research analysts have recently commented on the company.
+Truist Securities lifted their price objective on Preferred Apartment Communities from $12.00 to $13.00 and gave the stock a hold rating in a report on Monday.
+JMP Securities boosted their price target on Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a report on Wednesday, September 1st.
 They noted that the move was a valuation call.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $15.38.
+Jonestrading boosted their price target on Preferred Apartment Communities from $11.00 to $13.50 and gave the company a buy rating in a report on Friday, August 27th.
+Colliers Securities restated a buy rating and set a $18.00 price target on shares of Preferred Apartment Communities in a report on Thursday, November 11th.
+Finally, Truist boosted their price target on Preferred Apartment Communities from $12.00 to $13.00 and gave the company a hold rating in a report on Monday.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, Preferred Apartment Communities has a consensus rating of Buy and an average target price of $14.58.

+The company also recently announced a quarterly dividend, which will be paid on Friday, January 14th.
+Shareholders of record on Wednesday, December 15th will be issued a dividend of $0.175 per share.
+The ex-dividend date of this dividend is Tuesday, December 14th.
+This represents a $0.70 dividend on an annualized basis and a dividend yield of 5.10%.
+Preferred Apartment Communities’s dividend payout ratio (DPR) is -22.88%.

-Several institutional investors have recently added to or reduced their stakes in the company.
-BNP Paribas Arbitrage SA lifted its stake in Preferred Apartment Communities by 83.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 14,592 shares of the real estate investment trust’s stock worth $178,000 after purchasing an additional 6,658 shares during the last quarter.
-Bank of New York Mellon Corp lifted its stake in Preferred Apartment Communities by 10.5% during the third quarter.
-Bank of New York Mellon Corp now owns 205,189 shares of the real estate investment trust’s stock worth $2,509,000 after purchasing an additional 19,543 shares during the last quarter.
-Finally, Morgan Stanley lifted its stake in Preferred Apartment Communities by 90.6% during the second quarter.
-Morgan Stanley now owns 248,443 shares of the real estate investment trust’s stock worth $2,423,000 after purchasing an additional 118,118 shares during the last quarter.
-Institutional investors own 49.40% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+BNP Paribas Arbitrage SA lifted its position in Preferred Apartment Communities by 83.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 14,592 shares of the real estate investment trust’s stock valued at $178,000 after acquiring an additional 6,658 shares in the last quarter.
+Morgan Stanley lifted its position in Preferred Apartment Communities by 90.6% in the 2nd quarter.
+Morgan Stanley now owns 248,443 shares of the real estate investment trust’s stock valued at $2,423,000 after acquiring an additional 118,118 shares in the last quarter.
+Finally, Bank of New York Mellon Corp lifted its position in Preferred Apartment Communities by 10.5% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 205,189 shares of the real estate investment trust’s stock valued at $2,509,000 after acquiring an additional 19,543 shares in the last quarter.
+49.40% of the stock is currently owned by hedge funds and other institutional investors.

 About Preferred Apartment Communities